yeti0904/ysh/README.md

 make
 ```
 <br>
-these platforms have been shown to be compatible with ysh:
+these platforms have been shown to be compatible with ysh:<br>
 - Linux

 ## customisation